This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large pot of boiling, salted water, cook the pasta to an al dente texture (for Barilla elbows, I cook them for 5 minutes flat).
+• In a large pot of boiling, salted water, cook the pasta to al dente texture (about 1 minute less than the package directions).

-• Add a total of 6 tablespoons (84 g) of fat (melted butter, rendered bacon grease or a combination of the two) and the salt to the cooked pasta, and toss gently to coat.
+• Add a total of 6 tablespoons (84 g) of fat (melted butter, rendered grease or a combination of the two) to the cooked pasta, and toss gently to coat.

-• Add the evaporated milk and mix gently to combine.
+• Add the cooked pancetta or bacon and the milk and egg mixture to the pasta, and mix gently to combine.

-• Add the eggs and about 10 ounces of the grated cheese and the bacon pieces, and mix gently to combine.
+• Add about 10 ounces of the grated cheese, and mix gently to combine.

-• Transfer the mixture to the prepared baking dish and scatter the remaining shredded cheese evenly over the top.
+• Transfer the mixture to the prepared baking dish.
+Scatter the remaining shredded cheese evenly over the top.

 • Cover the dish loosely with aluminum foil and place in the center of the preheated oven.
 Bake for 20 minutes.